 Legal preparation

 Retain a real estate lawyer.
-In Ontario, your lawyer handles title searches, document registration, mortgage discharge, and fund transfers on closing day.
-Finding one early avoids a scramble when timelines tighten, so budget $1,500 to $2,500 for a standard sale, plus a similar amount for your purchase.
+Your lawyer handles title searches, document registration, mortgage discharge, and fund transfers on closing day.
+Finding one early avoids a scramble when timelines tighten.
+Legal fees vary by lawyer and complexity; get a written estimate that covers both the sale and the purchase.

-Update your will and powers of attorney if needed.
+Update your will and powers of attorney.
 A change of property often triggers a review of estate planning documents.
 If your current will references the home you’re selling, update it after your purchase closes.
 Discuss this with your lawyer during the same engagement to save time and legal fees.

 Financial preparation

 Confirm bridge financing availability if you plan to buy before selling.
-Most major Canadian banks offer bridge loans at prime plus 2% to 3% for up to 120 days, secured against the equity in your current home.
-You typically need a firm sale agreement on your current property to qualify.
+Most major Canadian banks offer bridge loans secured against the equity in your current home.
+Terms and rates vary by lender and depend on whether you have a firm sale agreement on your existing property.

 Confirm your mortgage discharge process and any penalties.
 Your lender needs written notice to process the discharge.
 If you’re breaking a fixed-rate mortgage before maturity, the penalty can be substantial.
 Ask your lender for the exact figure in writing before listing.